GRAPHIC CODE IDENTIFICATION: SCANNER V/S IMAGERS

 Although it is advanced technology, RFID still has relatively limited application comparing to the graphic codes in the warehousing and storage.
 It is because of many environmental and specific limitations of use, but also because of the pricy equipment.

-MOBILE RERMINALS
+MOBILE TERMINALS

 Besides of fixed mounted and hand-held cabled scanners and imagers there is a class of mobile devices called mobile terminals.
 Those are sophisticated combination of micro-computers with integrated scanner/imager.
 With such device we can not only collect data, but also store it, communicate with broad spectrum of applications (incl.
 WMS) and RDBMS, as well.